 More clients are asking for 508-compliant documents.
 Without this knowledge, I would likely get passed up on some projects.”

-This InDesign Accessibility Course Is for Graphic Designers Who Want:
+The Accessible PDFs From InDesign Course Is for Graphic Designers Who Want:

 - A straightforward, step-by-step accessible InDesign and PDF testing process.